These fingerplays and preschool songs for fall will be your best friend for teaching language skills in speech therapy this autumn.

 Read this post for more great ideas to go with this rhyme: Wheels on the Bus: Transportation Week!

-I hope you’ve enjoyed this autumn round-up of songs and fingerplays!
+I hope you’ve enjoyed this round-up of fingerplays and preschool songs for fall!

 Would you love songs and fingerplays for winter and spring?